ABIM Research Pathway - Internal Medicine Residency

 If you are interested in applying to the ABIM Research Pathway, see our Application Process and complete a Supplemental Application to expand on your research interests.
 Review the ABIM Requirements for this pathway for more information.
 If you are invited for an interview for the Research Pathway, you will have a 1.5 day interview with us.
 You will meet with Drs.
 Watnick and Wolfsthal, and with other faculty in internal medicine and your chosen subspecialty, thus giving you a comprehensive view of our residency, fellowship and research opportunities.
 If you have any questions, please email us at email@example.com.

 BS, Cellular and Molecular Biology, Johns Hopkins University, 2006

 MD, George Washington University School of Medicine and Health Sciences, 2011

 Internal Medicine Residency, University of Maryland, 2011-2013

-Fellowship, Pulmonary and Critical Care Medicine, University of Maryland, 2013 - present
+Fellowship, Pulmonary and Critical Care Medicine, University of Maryland, 2013-2018

-Andrew completed his two years of Internal Medicine training with us in 2013, and is now in his fifth and final year of fellowship in Pulmonary and Critical Care Medicine.
-He is concurrently working towards a PhD in Molecular Microbiology and Immunology under the mentorship of Dr. Sergei Atamas.
-His research focuses the sub-cellular localization, proteolytic processing and differential expression of interleukin-33 in the context of lung injury, inflammation, and fibrosis.
+Andrew completed his two years of Internal Medicine training with us in 2013 and his fellowship in Pulmonary and Critical Care Medicine.
+He is completed a PhD in Molecular Microbiology and Immunology under the mentorship of Dr. Sergei Atamas.
+His research focused the sub-cellular localization, proteolytic processing and differential expression of interleukin-33 in the context of lung injury, inflammation, and fibrosis.

 Anan Said, MD